umarhassan-mitodl/18.409-spring-2002/content/pages/readings.md

 Turner, Jonathan S. "On the Probable Performance of Heuristics for Bandwidth Minimization." *SIAM Journal on Computing* 15, no. 2 (May 1986).

 Feige, Uri, and Robert Krauthgamer.
 "Smoothed Analysis."
-In [*Improved Performance Guarantees for Bandwidth Minimization Heuristics*](https://www.researchgate.net/publication/2626577_Improved_Performance_Guarantees_for_Bandwidth_Minimization_Heuristics)."
+In {{% resource_link "1e6fe2b3-ffd8-4168-b63d-8f98a4626f56" "*Improved Performance Guarantees for Bandwidth Minimization Heuristics*" %}}."
 Unpublished manuscript, 1998.

 "Generalized Nested Dissection." *SIAM Journal on Numerical Analysis* 16 (1979): 346-358.